opencontainers/tob/CHARTER.md

       Projects.
 The voting period shall last a minimum of two (2) weeks.
    4. Upon the conclusion of the election, the members-elect shall become TOB members upon expiry (or vacancy) of the TOB seats.
+   5. If, after the election but before the TOB members-elect become TOB members, it is found that any TOB members-elect are incapable of being TOB members (as defined in Section 6 (e) of this Charter), the incapable members-elect will not become TOB members and upon expiry (or vacancy) of the TOB seats a by-election (as described in Section 6 (k) of this Charter) shall be held to fill the vacant seats.

 h.
 Notwithstanding Section 6 (f) through (g) of this Charter, the initial TOB shall have its four (4) member group only serve a term of one (1) year and